IBM/WxCloud/README.md

 # WxCloud

-This package shows how to automate the creation and upload of WmCloud application and services for MSR
+This package shows how to automate the creation WmCloud application and upload of services to webMethods.IO for MSR

 ![](./images/wmcloud_application.png)

 ## Prerequisites

-This assumes that Tenant alias and Account alias has been created.
+This package assumes that Tenant alias and Account alias has been created.
 Which could be automated using accounts.cnf, coneections.cnf & application.properties in MSR

 ## Installation